openmovementproject/openmovement/Docs/ax3/ax3-troubleshooting.md

 4. **Does the device LED slowly pulse yellow/white for a sustained amount of time?** (Check over at least 15 seconds)

    If not, and everything else above was already checked, there may be an issue with it.
+For further diagnosis, please note exactly what the device LED _is_ doing

    _The following points are only likely to be worth considering if the device LED is behaving normally in this way_.